 Much of the fun of our hobby is in successfully buying things we want for our collection.
 Or sometimes not so successfully!
-Over the years I’ve accumulated some experiences about buying scripophily, much of it painfully acquired.
-I hope this will help beginning collectors and, at perhaps in part, be of value to advanced collectors too.
+Over the years I’ve accumulated some experiences about buying scripophily that I hope will help beginning collectors and perhaps be of value to advanced collectors too.

 “What” to buy is like picking a spouse.
-It’s a very personal matter, and one no one can advise you about in the final analysis.
-But if you are going to get married you might as well angle for optimal value before you make an emotional mistake you can’t back away from.
-So, if you are starting out with no preconceived notions about what you want to collect, here are the considerations before plunging in.
+It’s a very personal matter, and one no one can make up your mind for you.
+If you are starting out with no preconceived notions about what you want to collect, here are some things to think about before plunging in.

 NOTE: THESE ARE THE PERSONAL OPIONS OF THE AUTHOR AND DO NOT REPRESENT THOSE OF ANY OTHER PERSON OR ORGANIZATION, INCLUDING THE IBSS

 Is the stock or bond “Live”?
 The first question you should ask is, “Is this certificate potentially ‘live’?”
 Some old certificates retain their security value.
 While a stock broker can price modern currently-trading companies or their close predecessors, determining residual value of older securities after mergers, redemptions and other complicated machinations is a job for specialists.
 Ironically many old “live” certificates in famous companies may have more value now as collectors’ items than if you redeem them at a broker – but selling them can be complicated due to securities regulations.